alanrogers/legofit/src/README.md

       y:n:d    91388.250

 The `E[count]` column shows numbers that can be thought of loosely as counts of site patterns in a genome-wide sample.
-The last line tells us that the *ynd* site pattern occurs at over 100,000 nucleotide sites.

 These number cannot really be counts, because they aren't integers.
 This reflects the fact that our sample includes more than